MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 - Only user databases can be replicated.
 Replication of system databases isn't supported.
 - The solution doesn't replicate server level objects, agent jobs, nor user logins from SQL Server to SQL Managed Instance.
 - For SQL Server 2016 - 2019, replication of user databases from SQL Server to SQL Managed Instance is one-way.
 User databases from SQL Managed Instance can't be replicated back to SQL Server.
-Fail back to SQL Server is only supported with SQL Server 2022.
+Two-way replication with fail back to SQL Server is only available for SQL Server 2022.

 Configuration limitations include: